How Video Can Minimize Manufacturing Downtime While Improving Worker Safety and Process Visibility

 To address these concerns, the manufacturer selected an Industrial Video & Control (IVC) video monitoring system.
 Central to this system is IVC’s Longwatch camera management software which integrates seamlessly into any SCADA, MES or HMI platform.

-For this application, AVEVA (formerly Wondware) process control software is used to manage the plant’s operation.
+For this application, AVEVA (formerly Wonderware) process control software is used to manage the plant’s operation.
 IVC’s Longwatch software integrates with AVEVA to give operators and managers a more complete picture of what’s happening with processes while improving safety, operator efficiency, and visibility into production activities.

 IVC’s Longwatch software allows operators to manage more than 400 IVC high-definition video cameras mounted to process equipment located throughout the vast manufacturing facility.
 The cameras were chosen for their outstanding video quality, ruggedness and flexible form factor.
 Specialized magnetic camera mounting brackets designed by IVC eliminate the need to drill holes into the specialized machinery and allow for simple camera repositioning.